The Wounded Optimist

 the victor who traded in a tragedic

-downfall with nearly a decade of
+downfall for nearly a decade of

 comedic pratfalls.
 Oh, shut up!